 In particular, Spring Cloud Gateway proxies API requests via route configurations for applications deployed outside of Kubernetes clusters.
 Often, these “off-platform” applications are running on virtual machines or co-located hardware.
 By creating an external service on Kubernetes, an API route configuration can specify the API endpoints that should be exposed from the off-platform application through an API gateway instance.

-Example architecture for adding an API gateway between API consumers and heritage applications/systems.
+Example architecture for adding an API gateway between API consumers and legacy applications/systems.

 As the monolithic application is refactored into smaller services, the API routes associated with those smaller services can be re-routed to a cluster-deployed application rather than the external service.
 This incremental decomposition leads to more agility over time and reduces the maintenance of the monolith application.